ianreidlangevin/craftcms-aws-image-handler/README.md

         composer require ianreid/aws-image-handler-urls -w && php craft plugin/install aws-image-handler-urls

+## Setting up AWS Serverless Image Handler

+Before using this plugin, ensure you have an AWS account and have set up the Serverless Image Handler.
+This plugin is designed to work with an S3 Filesystem, using the first-party [AWS S3 plugin](https://plugins.craftcms.com/aws-s3).

+For instructions on creating a Serverless Image Handler setup on AWS, refer to the official AWS guide: [Serverless Image Handler Implementation Guide](https://aws.amazon.com/solutions/implementations/serverless-image-handler/).
+The easiest method for most users is to use the provided CloudFormation template.
 ## Overview

 This plugin adds a Twig function to create base64 encoded URL to use with AWS Serverless Image Handler.
 It also provides a Twig function to easily create SRCSET values based on an array of widths.